What is Positive Behaviour Support (PBS)?

 - reduces children’s aggression towards themselves and others

-- reduces tantrums and disruptive behaviour.
+- reduces meltdowns and disruptive behaviour.

 Who practises Positive Behaviour Support (PBS)?